-A normal service has been restored, but during rush hour, transport is reserved for home-to-work, school and medical appointments (masks must be worn and certain doors must be used when getting on or off).
+A normal service is maintained, but during rush hour transport is reserved in priority for home-to-work, school and medical appointments (wearing a mask and a certificate is obligatory and up or down doors must be respected).

 Yes, but the number of passengers is limited and the wearing of a mask is necessary in the absence of driver/passenger protection.

 Terraces of bars and restaurants will be allowed to open from 19 May with a maximum of 6 people per table.

 From 9 June, bars and restaurants will be able to welcome you indoors in accordance with the appropriate gauges and protocols.

 Here is a list of restaurants offering a takeaway and or delivery service